themohitnair/DVLab/PA_ex1/steps.md

    - Click **New Dashboard** and drag your visualizations onto the dashboard canvas.
    - Adjust the layout for readability and add titles or legends where needed.

-4. **Save and Publish**:
-   - Save your work and click **File > Save to Tableau Public**.
-Provide a title and publish the dashboard to make it accessible online.